rosehartman/frog-trap/trap_model_manduscript copy.md

 Remes, V. 2000.
 How can maladaptive habitat choice generate source-sink population dynamics?
 Oikos 91:579-583.

-Robertson, B. A. and R. L. Hutto (2006).
-"A FRAMEWORK FOR UNDERSTANDING ECOLOGICAL TRAPS AND AN EVALUATION OF EXISTING EVIDENCE."
+Robertson, B. A. and R. L. Hutto 2006.
+A framework for understanding ecological traps and an evalutation of existing evidence.
 Ecology 87(5): 1075-1085.

-Robertson, B. A., J. S. Rehage, et al. (2013).
-"Ecological novelty and the emergence of evolutionary traps."
+Robertson, B. A., J. S. Rehage, et al. 2013.
+Ecological novelty and the emergence of evolutionary traps.
 Trends in Ecology & Evolution 28(9): 552-560.

 Schlaepfer, M. A., P. W. Sherman, B. Blossey, and M. C. Runge.
 2005.
 Introduced species as evolutionary traps.
 Ecology Letters 8:241-246.

 Schreiber, S. J. 2010.
 Interactive effects of temporal correlations, spatial heterogeneity and dispersal on population persistence.
 Proceedings of the Royal Society B: Biological Sciences 277:1907-1914.

 Sih, A., D. I. Bolnick, B. Luttbeg, J. L. Orrock, S. D. Peacor, Lauren M. Pintor, E. Preisser, J. S. Rehage, and J. R. Vonesh.
 2010.
 Predator–prey naïveté, antipredator behavior, and the ecology of predator invasions.
 Oikos 119:610-621.

-Sinclair, A. R. E. and R. P. Pech.
-1996.
-Density Dependence, Stochasticity, Compensation and Predator Regulation.
-Oikos 75:164-173.

 Stubben, C.J. and Milligan, B.G.
 2007.
 Estimating and Analyzing Demographic Models Using the popbio Package in R.  Journal of Statistical Software 22:11.